-He was hell-bent on choosing a parcel of land far too small for his architect’s plans.
+He was hell-bent on choosing a parcel of land far too small for his chosen architect’s plans.
 He was warned of the need to increase the building’s size to accommodate MSP’s offices, short-term accommodation, and a car park.
 He ignored all advice.

-Spaniard Enrico Miralles was his choice of architect.
-He was not to know Miralles was going to die within months, but then, he ignored all submissions from distinguished Scots and English architects.
-There was no discernible process of selection.
-Plans began with a novel concept of giant upturned boats and ended with a mishmash of buildings squashed together.
+Miralles saw the parliament as his destiny.
+For Dewar and Miralles it was a case of where egos dare.
+Plans began with a novel concept of three giant upturned boats and ended with a mishmash of buildings squashed together.
 The inside is all weird angles, complex cross beams, and corridors narrowing to a point.

 Miralles was determined to create a vanity project.
 He stated the only art in the building was to be his and he designed interiors to exclude art.

 A deathly task

 Miralles died before the building was barely above the foundations leaving others to interpret his ideas – a fantasy self-serving brief – ideas he had never actually written down or sketched.
 The presiding architectural company, seeing large amounts of dosh vanishing into the distance, asserted they could implement everything that was in his head.